oban-bg/oban/README.md

 ---

-_Note: This README is for the unreleased master branch, please reference the [official documentation on hexdocs][hexdoc] for the latest stable release._
+_Note: This README is for the unreleased main branch, please reference the [official documentation on hexdocs][hexdoc] for the latest stable release._

 [hexdoc]: https://hexdocs.pm/oban/Oban.html